 So I booked a taxi from Nagaland, stepped onto the ferry and to the peaceful ground of the island.

 You can read more about my first visit to this river island in India in a photoblog here: Majuli Island Photos.

 If there was something different about this visit (than the previous one) it was that I knew where I was going to stay — Ygdrasill Bamboo Cottage.
 Run by a friend and a local philanthropist, Ygdrasill Bamboo Cottage, is an ideal place to stay on the island.
-I remember how the owner, Beda, helped me explore top things to do in Majuli Island the last time.
+I remember how the owner, Beda, helped me explore the top things to do on Majuli Island the last time.

 I had three days to spare during this visit to the river island in India before I had a flight to catch for Chennai, and no part of me wanted to spend them anywhere else in Majuli than the Ygdrasill cottage.